benmarwick/rrtools/README.md

 ## Motivation

 The goal of **rrtools** is to provide instructions, templates, and functions for making a basic compendium suitable for writing a reproducible journal article or report with [R](https://www.r-project.org).
 This package documents the key steps and provides convenient functions for quickly creating a new research compendium.
-The approach is based on [Marwick (2017)](https://doi.org/10.1007/s10816-015-9272-9), [Marwick et al. (2018)](https://doi.org/10.7287/peerj.preprints.3192v1), and [Wickham’s (2017)](https://docs.google.com/document/d/1LzZKS44y4OEJa4Azg5reGToNAZL0e0HSUwxamNY7E-Y/edit#) work using the R package structure as the basis for a research compendium.
+The approach is based on Marwick et al.'s [(2017](https://doi.org/10.1007/s10816-015-9272-9), [Marwick et al. 2018](https://doi.org/10.7287/peerj.preprints.3192v1)) work using the R package structure as the basis for a research compendium.

 rrtools provides a template for doing scholarly writing in a literate programming environment using [Quarto](https://quarto.org/), an open-source scientific and technical publishing system.
 It also allows for isolation of your computational environment using [Docker](https://www.docker.com/what-docker), package versioning using [renv](https://rstudio.github.io/renv/index.html), and continuous integration using [GitHub Actions](https://github.com/features/actions).
 It makes a convenient starting point for writing a journal article or report.